micmejia/bible-dump/NKJV/1 Kings/1 Kgs 5.md

 Then Hiram gave Solomon cedar and cypress logs _according to_ all his desire.

 ###### 11
-And Solomon gave Hiram twenty thousand [^e]kors of wheat _as_ food for his household, and [^f]twenty kors of pressed oil.
+And Solomon gave Hiram twenty thousand kors of wheat _as_ food for his household, and twenty kors of pressed oil.
 Thus Solomon gave to Hiram year by year.

 ###### 12
 So the Lord gave Solomon wisdom, as He had promised him; and there was peace between Hiram and Solomon, and the two of them made a treaty together.